-The Noble Eightfold Path
+The Buddha's Noble Eightfold Path

 from Chogyam Trungpa's The Path of Indivdual Liberation, volume One of the Profound Treasury of the Ocean of Dharma

-There are eight categories of the path of meditation, which are collectively known as the noble eightfold path.* The eight limbs of the noble path are perfect view, perfect understanding, perfect speech, perfect end of karma, perfect livelihood, perfect effort, perfect recollection, and perfect meditation.
+There are eight categories of the path of meditation, which are collectively known as the Buddha's noble eightfold path.* The eight limbs of the noble path are perfect view, perfect understanding, perfect speech, perfect end of karma, perfect livelihood, perfect effort, perfect recollection, and perfect meditation.
 At the level of the path of seeing, you began to see, and now you

 are able to make something of it.
 Your whole being has been thoroughly trained physically, psychologically, and in terms of working with others.